White Girl (2016 film): Production

 In February 2015, it was revealed that Elizabeth Wood had directed a film from a screenplay she wrote, with Morgan Saylor and India Menuez starring in the film.
-Gabriel Nussbaum produced the film, while Christine Vachon, Henry Joost and Ariel Schulman produced the film under their Killer Films and Supermarche banners respectively.
+Gabriel Nussbaum produced the film for Bank Street Films, while Christine Vachon, Henry Joost and Ariel Schulman executive produced the film under their Killer Films and Supermarche banners respectively.
 Wood began writing the feature before attending Columbia University's screenwriting MFA program.
 She loosely based the film on her own life.

 Release

 The film had its world premiere at the 2016 Sundance Film Festival on January 23, 2016.
 Shortly after, Netflix acquired worldwide video on demand distribution rights to the film for a seven figure price.
 In April 2016, FilmRise acquired theatrical distribution rights to the film with a planned late summer-fall 2016 release.
 The film was released on September 2, 2016.
 It was released on Netflix on December 2, 2016.

 Reception

 White Girl received positive reviews from film critics.
-It holds a 72% approval rating on review aggregator website Rotten Tomatoes, based on 47 reviews, with an average rating of 6.5/10.
+It holds a 70% approval rating on review aggregator website Rotten Tomatoes, based on 50 reviews.
 The site's consensus states: "White Girl isn't an easy watch, but it adroitly walks the line between exploitation and drama - and marks an admirably assured debut for writer-director Elizabeth Wood".
 On Metacritic, the film holds a rating of 65 out of 100, based on 23 critics, indicating "generally favorable reviews".

-Sheila O'Malley for RogerEbert.com opined that the characters are envelope-thin, with the exception of Blue.
-She also praised the actor's performance but criticized the one given by Morgan Saylor, saying that "it makes for somewhat dreary viewing when the lead character has no apparent personality".
-O'Malley gave the film two stars.
+Writing in the New York Times, Stephen Holden designated the film an "NYT Critic's Pick" stating that "we’re all familiar with the term contact high, but not with its antithesis.
+Because it is so believable, “White Girl” is a contact bummer that’s hard to shake."
+Holden also made reference to "obligatory tut-tutting from nervous male critics."

 Vogue mentioned that "It won’t be news to anyone that young, middle-class white girls enjoy countless privileges unavailable to poor Puerto Rican boys, nor that middle-aged, well-educated white men—like Kelly, like Blue’s lawyer—are the most privileged of all.
 But to see it dramatized, and in such raw, unremittingly cynical, outrageously graphic detail, is still a disturbing shock to the system."